Elven Sigil

 If your class perk gives a small +1, you can toss it on Env or Perception that round—your call.

-Class Perks
+Class Bonuses

 Always-on helpers.
 Nothing to track—just remember your edge in the scene.